-The Twelfth Annual Go Blue Awards recognizes individuals, youth, businesses and nonprofit organizations who are making extraordinary contributions in ocean conservation and are on the leading edge of going "Blue!"
-Nominations for the 2020 Go Blue Awards were open from July 12-Sept 4, 2020.
-This year, the event will feature renowned photographer Joel Sartore, as the keynote speaker who has dedicated 25 years with National Geographic Magazine.
+The Annual Go Blue Awards recognizes individuals, youth, businesses and nonprofit organizations who are making extraordinary contributions in ocean conservation and are on the leading edge of going "Blue!"
+This year, the event featured renowned photographer Joel Sartore, as the keynote speaker who has dedicated 25 years with National Geographic Magazine.

-Due to this year’s unique circumstances, LMC will host the event virtually on Friday, October 23, 2020.
+Due to this year’s unique circumstances, LMC hosted the event virtually on Friday, October 23, 2020.